portworx/px-docs/scheduler/mesosphere-dcos/volume-scaling.md

 ---
 layout: page
-title: "Volume Sets"
+title: "Volume Scaling with DCOS"
 keywords: portworx, jenkins
 sidebar: home_sidebar
-redirect_from: "/volume-sets.html"
 ---

 * TOC
 {:toc}

-Orchestration software such as mesos allow scaling the number of instances of pods/applications.
-However, when these pods/applications require data volumes, there is no way to associate instances to data volumes.
+DCOS via Marathon allows scaling the number of instances of applications.
+However, when these applications require data volumes, there is no way to associate instances to data volumes.

 `volume-sets` allows re-use of the same volume name for all container instances by performing on-demand creation of volumes as user containers get scheduled on different nodes.
 Each instance of a container gets a unique instance of a data volume.